 Authors submitting to the Journal of Neurophysiology (JN) may submit papers that have been previously posted to preprint servers and other non-peer-reviewed websites.
 Once you have submitted your manuscript to JN, we ask that you not subsequently post this manuscript, or a revised version of it, to a preprint server.
 However, if your manuscript receives a final reject decision at JN or if you withdraw it from editorial consideration at JN, this restriction is then lifted.

 Authors submitting manuscripts to preprint servers must be sure to retain the copyright to their work, which can then be transferred to the publisher when a later version of the work is accepted at a traditional peer-reviewed journal (this is standard at arXiv and Nature Precedings).
-Questions about whether a particular preprint server venue is allowed under this rule should be addressed to the JN Editor in Chief, David Linden at email@example.com.
+Questions about whether a particular preprint server venue is allowed under this rule should be addressed to the JN Editor in Chief, Bill Yates at firstname.lastname@example.org.

 Authors will be asked at submission to disclose whether their manuscript has been posted to a preprint server, to identify the preprint server, and to provide a file of the most recent version of the posting and the DOI or a working link to it.